jsera/fishambiguator/README.md

 It's not a fish, it's a fiiiiiiiiiiishAMBIGUATOR!!!!

-Static assets are server from a different server.
+Static assets are served from a different server.
 Static stuff can be found here:

 [https://github.com/jsera/fishambiguator-static](https://github.com/jsera/fishambiguator-static)